 Who Is Considered Next of Kin?
 The Legal Order

-State intestate succession laws define next of kin in priority order.
-The typical order, though exact rules vary by state, is:
+State intestate succession laws define the exact order, though rules vary by state:

 If the deceased had no surviving relatives at any level recognized by state law, the estate “escheats”—passes to the state government.
 The National Association of Unclaimed Property Administrators (NAUPA) maintains a searchable database where potential heirs can search for unclaimed assets.